PrefectHQ/prefect/docs/concepts/deployments.md

 |  -ib, --infra-block TEXT       | The infrastructure block to use in `type/name` format. |
 |  -sb, --storage-block TEXT     | The storage block to use in `type/name` format. |

+When you run this command, Prefect:

-Prefect creates the the manifest and `deployment.yaml` files for your deployment based on your flow code and options.
+- Creates the the manifest and `deployment.yaml` files for your deployment based on your flow code and options.
+- Uploads your flow files to the configured storage location (local by default).

 ### Apply deployment